atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 As your organization progresses on its cloud adoption journey, you will likely significantly expand your internal documentation to help communicate additional and increasingly sophisticated capabilities and associated best practices that are available to teams.

+* Accepting Invite to Join AWS SSO
+* Understanding Your Initial Development Environment
+* Understanding Your Access Permissions and Responsibilities
+* Accessing Your Team's Development AWS Account
+* Monitoring and Managing Costs
+* Learning Architecture Best Practices
+* Learning About AWS Services
+* Working with Other AWS Accounts
+* Getting Support

 ---
 ***Review Note: Help add useful day 1 topics for new dev teams and members***